omidsaraf/Azure-Data-Factory-Project/README.md

    - **Use Variables**: Use variables to make the Release Pipeline dynamic, replacing hard-coded values.
 Define two variables for each phase (Resource Group and Data Factory) with appropriate values.
 Do not replace the Location File Path in the script with a variable.
    - **External Services**: External services outside of Azure Data Factory can also be used.
 Each service has a parameter in the ARM Template, such as the URL for ADL Gen2, which can be overridden with a variable used in both Test and Production phases.
 Ensure that access is of type Managed Identity and Data Factory v2.

-This summary should help you set up and manage your CI/CD pipeline effectively in Azure DevOps.
-If you have any further questions or need more details, feel free to ask!

 2- **Debug**:
 - The Data Flow in the Sink section must be set to Single.
 - The Linked Server should be in Legacy mode.